Our team

 Vy Chu (pronounced "vee choo"; he/him) has committed his career to the service of our community as one of the founding members of Capitol Hill Medical.
 He grew up in McLean, Virginia, a suburb of D.C., and attended college at Duke University in North Carolina.
 Upon graduation, he enjoyed a few years working as an emergency medical technician and medical assistant.

-He received his M.D. from the University of Washington and completed his residency in Primary Care Internal Medicine at Virginia Mason Medical Center.
+He received his M.D. from the University of Washington and completed his residency in Primary Care Internal Medicine at Virginia Mason Medical Center in Seattle, Washington.
 He is board certified in Internal Medicine.
-He has been a Clinical Instructor at the University of Washington School of Medicine and is a Fellow of the American College of Physicians (FACP).
+He is a Clinical Instructor at the University of Washington School of Medicine and is a Fellow of the American College of Physicians (FACP).

-Vy's interests encompass all aspects of primary care for the queer community.
-During residency he completed a rotation at the San Francisco City Clinic, a downtown public health clinic on the forefront of the management of gender-affirming care as well as HIV and STD medicine.
-This inspired the foundation of Capitol Hill Medical in 2008.
-He helped to develop and teach an elective course on LGBTQ Healthcare at the UW School of Medicine.
+Vy's passion for the primary care of the queer community originated during residency, when he completed a rotation at the San Francisco City Clinic, a downtown public health clinic on the forefront of gender-affirming care, HIV care, and STD medicine.
+His experiences here led directly to his founding of Capitol Hill Medical in 2008.
+Several years into practice, he was invited by the UW School of Medicine to revamp and teach an elective course on LGBTQ healthcare disparities, which eventually became an integral component of the School’s LGBTQ Health Pathway curriculum.
 Vy has been a guest expert on Dan Savage’s “Lovecast” several times.